AdjiDev/quantumbot/README.md

 ```bash
 pip install -r module.txt
 ```
-- edit the files config.py and set the token
+- edit the files .env and set the token
 ```python
 token = 'your_bot_token'
 ```